 AT has been documented as having helped with all of those problems.

 Why Does AT Get So Little Attention?

 So if something’s been proven to potentially do good for people’s health, why doesn’t it get a lot more attention?
 There’s no clear answer to that.

 As I mentioned earlier, the technique came about in Germany in the 1920s.
 It stayed in Germany for a long time during and after WWII.
 There was no book in English on AT until 1959, so initially, the language barrier kept it from spreading much.

 In the ’70s, Dr. Herbert Benson was one of the first US doctors to advocate the relaxation treatment as an effective remedy.

 But today, the practice seems to get lost in the shadow of other highly popularized relaxation treatments such as mindfulness.
 Though some experts view mindfulness as a bit of an over-hyped practice.

-Is It Safe To Do Autogenic Training?
+Is It Safe To Do AT?

 You should always make sure you do your own research and consult your physician before starting a new health practice.

 Having said that, it is of course partially helpful to know other people’s experience.
 And as far as my personal experience, I haven’t had any problems whenever I’ve practiced AT.